asajeffrey/ecmascript_sharedmem/MEMMODEL_WIP.md

 implemented using a global lock, whereas 16-bit accesses might be implemented using appropriate machine instructions.

-For this reason, we formalize a notion of *per-size sequential consistency*, which requires sequential consistency on atoms operating on data of the same size, but not on all atoms.
+For this reason, rather than disallow tearing on all atoms, we disallow tearing on events with the same address range.

 [TODO: discuss per-byte SC, discuss non-atomics, and make sure the intro lines up with the formalism.]